 If you take your pension before your Normal Pension Age (NPA) we reduce it as we are likely to pay it for longer.
-Your NPA will be 60, 62, 65 or 68.
+Your NPA was 65 until 31 December 2010 when it increased to 68.

-If you are not sure what your NPA is, just ask and we can let you know.
 The earlier you take your pension, the less it will be.